On this page you will find general information about MIDI and how the manikk modules are using MIDI.

 This single MIDI input connector can be a chassis connector mounted on the backside of the case or on a blind front panel.
 It can also be a female cable-based variant as described above.
 It can also be the manikk Otto Passive Stereo module that have 8 stere jacks that can be used as MIDI TRS connectors.

-The OUTBREAK has an opto-coupler onboard, but can also be fed with an external MIDI/RX-signal from a dongle or the THRU-module.
+The OUTBREAK has an opto-coupler onboard, but can also be fed with an external MIDI/RX-signal from any of the THRU-modules.
 You need to change the jumper on the backside on the OUTBREAK to select internal or external MIDI optocoupler.
 You can also use the manikk Otto Passive Stereo as the input connector instead of the provided midi cable, if you want a MIDI TRS input on the front instead.

 Baudrate, speed and RX-parameter